 Many factors can affect the accuracy and reproducibility of corneal topography maps; these factors include quality of the tear film, the ability of the patient to maintain fixation, and operator experience.

-Corneal topography is used primarily as a screening tool to evaluate prospective refractive surgery candidates and a diagnostic aid in evaluating refractive surgery patients with poor outcomes.[11, 12] Irregular corneas are poor candidates for refractive surgery since results with current lasers can be unpredictable.
+Corneal topography primarily is used as a screening tool to evaluate prospective refractive surgery candidates and a diagnostic aid in evaluating refractive surgery patients with poor outcomes.[31, 32] Irregular corneas are poor candidates for refractive surgery since results with current lasers can be unpredictable.
 Keratoconus and contact lens warpage are the most common causes of irregular corneas in the screening population.
 Steep (ie, red) areas isolated to the inferior cornea suggest keratoconus, and many topographers come equipped with programs to alert the clinician when a diagnosis of keratoconus is likely.
 Postoperative patients with poor vision should have topography; such problems as central islands, irregular ablation profiles, and decentered laser ablations can be assessed with these devices.

 ![]() View Image | Normal astigmatism pattern with corneal topography. |